 Something similar happened to the “Urban Chillin” store in the clock tower area, where the sign was changed to “ATOZ School”, but the texture for the inside area wasn’t changed, so the “ATOZ School” appears to have clothing on display.
 To hide this inconsistency the window was made more opaque, but you can still see the clothes through the glass.
 Also note how the “ATOZ School” sign itself looks somewhat amateurish compared to the original Dreamcast sign, and it is no longer lit up at night:

-The texture for the “Casino Ken” sign that was added in SADX is low resolution and looks particularly jarring next to the polygonal sign for the Casinopolis entrance.
+The texture for the “Casino Ken” sign that was added in SADX is low resolution image, making it look particularly jarring next to the polygonal sign for the Casinopolis entrance.
 It’s also not centered on the actual entrance, the glass door:

 One of the strangest bugs in SADX involves the hotel door, which appears to ignore lighting at all times.
 This happens because in SADX the lights are supposed to turn on inside the hotel when you go there at night.
 “Turning on the lights” involved adding an “ignore lighting” material flag to everything in the area.
 However, the code for turning on the lights is bugged and forces the hotel doors to ignore lighting even when you’re outside the hotel.
 This makes the doors look strange in the evening and at night:

-Station Square loses a lot of its original atmosphere in SADX, and the fake shadows arguably don’t compensate for it.
-It’s the most severely downgraded Adventure Field in the game, with loss of texture variety, UV and lighting downgrades, missing effects, transparency issues and various visual bugs.
+Station Square has a completely different atmosphere in SADX.
+It also loses some texture variety, has model and lighting downgrades, missing effects, transparency issues and various visual bugs.
 However, this level can be reverted to the original version with the Dreamcast Conversion mod.
 Check out this section on how to install mods on the PC version.